 If you’re new to cloth nappies, don’t forget to check my ultimate guide to reusable nappies to get you started on your way to being a cloth-bum-mum!

 As with the bouncer suggestion above, this is another solution to the question of where do you put a newborn down when they’re awake and not in the bedroom.
 I got an excellent second hand Mama’s & Papa’s playmat from my local Facebook selling group but if you’re looking to buy new and want something really special, I found these gorgeous handmade wooden play gyms from No.33 Ltd on Etsy.

 Made from solid pine and painted in non-toxic paint, these lovely frames are reasonably priced as well as stylish.
 You can choose from a range of wooden toys to dangle from the frame, and all the toys are treated in organic flaxseed and use non-toxic silicone that is free from BPA and other such nasties.
-Used it in combination with a custom-made organic cotton playmat like this one from My Happy Place By Jenny on Etsy, your baby will be happy for hours!
+Used it in combination with a soft organic cotton playmat like this one from It’s For Kids on Etsy, your baby will be happy for hours!

 There’s no easy way to say this but I’ll try: when you have a baby, you’re going to be getting up close and personal with all their cracks and crevices to make sure everything is as clean as possible after the latest explosive poop.
 This is where the humble cotton bud comes into its’ own, but now that a UK-wide ban on the manufacture and sale of plastic cotton buds has come into force, you’ll need a source of eco friendly cotton buds to help you keep your baby’s bits and bobs nice and clean.